-LARCENY/THEFT > \$750 (taking of property from a person, building, or a vehicle) (\$750 threshold) The unauthorized taking, carrying, riding away with, or concealing the property of another person, including motor vehicles, without threat, violence, or bodily harm.
-Incidents that fall below the \$750 threshold are not reportable in SESIR, but instead should be reported as locally-defined incidents according to district policies.
+GRAND THEFT > \$750 -(Taking of property from a person, building, or a vehicle) (\$750 threshold) The unauthorized taking of the property of another person or organization, including motor vehicles, valued at \$750 or more, without threat, violence, or bodily harm.
+Incidents that fall below the \$750 threshold are not reportable in SESIR, but instead should be reported as locally defined incidents according to district policies.
+Thefts of property of any value that involve a use of force, violence, assault, or putting the victim in fear must be reported as robbery.

-PHYSICAL ATTACK An actual and intentional striking of another person against his/her will, or the intentional causing of bodily harm to an individual.
+SIMPLE BATTERY -An actual and intentional striking of another person against his/her will, or the intentional causing of bodily harm to an individual.

-- Throwing an object and hitting someone hard enough to cause injury. - Student(s) joining into a fight that is already in action.
+• Throwing an object and hitting someone hard enough to cause injury.

+• Student(s) joining into a fight that is already in action.